 For "medium-term stock bonus" (non-performance-linked), the number of the Company's shares distributed is determined based on role and the number of years of service.
-For "medium-term stock bonus" (performance-linked), that number is determined in accordance with the degree of attainment of targets adopted in the medium-term management plan.
-For "long-term stock bonus," the number of the Company's shares distributed is determined based on title or role and the number of years of service.
+For stock bonus," the number of the Company's shares distributed is determined based on title or role and the number of years of service.